greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### The gp_partitions View

-The `gp_partitions` view shows the structure of partitioned tables in a database.
+The `gp_partitions` view shows all leaf partitions in a database.

 This view provides backwards compatibility with the legacy `pg_partitions` view (available in earlier major versions of VMware Greenplum).